openaustralia/theyvoteforyou/app/views/help/style_guide.md

 <% content_for :title, "Style Guide" %>
 # <%= yield :title %>
-The Public Whip is for everyone.
+<%= Settings.project_name %> is for everyone.
 It should be easy for everyone to find out how their MP votes in Parliament.
 Use this guide when you write new divisions, summaries, or to help improve content that is already there.
-This will help you make everything you write at the Public Whip easy to read and understand.
+This will help you make everything you write at the <%= Settings.project_name %> easy to read and understand.

 ## Use plain English
 People don’t stop understanding text because it’s written clearly.
 People who have trouble reading English may not understand if you use difficult language.
 Research shows that people who read very well also prefer plain English.
 It allows them to understand your content as quickly as possible.